glmdgrielson/words/navi/navi.md

 a functioning mind with human intelligence.
 I only whipped all this up because ...well, I was a fan of yours growing up and I thought having you around would be fun.
 I... wasn't really thinking about the consequences.
 Sorry."

+"You're serious?"

+"Unfortunately, I am.
+I wasn't thinking very well and at this point, I'm just out of excuses.
+I'm tired.
+I wanted an old friend, somebody I had grown up with and knew like the back of my hand."

+MegaMan had curled up in the corner, away from me.
+It was a simple camera move to look at him though.

+"So... what about Lan?"

+"I don't have Lan yet."

+"Lan's real right?
+My _brother_ is real, right?
+Right?"
+I could feel the sense of panic in there.
+Unfortunately, the piece of concept art I was looking at begged to differ.
+I wasn't sure I had the heart to tell him the truth.
+To be perfectly honest, it made me nervous to think about it for too long.
+I stepped away from the console for a while to think.